LocationAlhambra , CA United States

 While 45 percent of Asian Americans work in high-income occupations like business and science, 16 percent work in low-wage service jobs, with the unemployment rate at 7 percent for Asian Americans in 2015.
 This necessitates a minimum wage and overtime pay for workers, increased awareness of workers’ rights and access to child care.

 Almost 70,000 Asian Americans spend 30 percent of their income on housing costs.
-The need for affordable housing is even more urgent considering that the median home price in the San Gabriel Valley rose in $662,400 in 2016, compared to $559,000 in L.A.
+The need for affordable housing is even more urgent considering that the median home price in the San Gabriel Valley rose to $662,400 in 2016, compared to $559,000 in L.A.
 County.
 Alhambra is home to one of the sharpest housing price increases.

 AAAJ therefore advocates for rent control ordinances, as well as the repeal of the statewide Costa-Hawkins law, which limits the reach of local rent control laws.
-The report also calls for more resources to court mediation programs for homeowners who face eviction or foreclosure.
+The report also calls for more resources like court mediation programs for homeowners who face eviction or foreclosure.

 The report showed a number of serious health outcomes for different Asian American groups.
 Cancer was the leading cause of death for most ethnic groups, while heart disease was the number one cause for Filipinos, Indians, Japanese, Koreans and Native Hawaiian Pacific Islanders.
 For Chinese Americans, the third leading cause of death was flu, with 97 percent of those deaths occurring in seniors in 2015.
 In terms of mental health, five percent of Asian Americans have had thoughts of suicide.